the best investment you WIll make

 At Northwest Catholic, we are committed to providing a high quality education at an exceptional value.
 We try to assist parents to help make their choice to enroll a child at NWC an affordable and satisfying decision.

 Tuition assistance based on financial need is determined with the help of an assessment by SMARTAid.
-In October Northwest Catholic distributes important INFORMATION AND INSTRUCTIONS regarding its tuition assistance policies and requirements to all applicants.
+On October 1, 2019 Northwest Catholic distributes important Information and Instructions regarding its tuition assistance policies and requirements to all applicants.
 You can also watch this VIDEO that explains the process.
 Families must complete the online application by December 1, using the NWC school code 13337.
-Applications received after December 1 will be placed on a waiting list for consideration, if funds become available.
+Applications received after December 1, 2019 will be placed on a waiting list for consideration, if funds become available.

 Each financial aid application involves a unique set of family circumstances.When assessing a family's financial aid need, there are many factors taken into consideration, such as income, assets, debt, tuition at other schools, number of family members, age of parents, and other factors reported on the SMARTAid application.